-The EYFS will be monitored in line with the School Development Plan by the Early Years Lead for EYFS in the first instance.
+The EYFS will be monitored in line with the School Improvement Plan by the Early Years Lead for EYFS in the first instance.
 The EYFS team regularly discuss EYFS practice, providing feedback to the school Leaders and the Headteacher, raising any issues that require discussion.
-Work scrutiny by curriculum subject leaders will take place on a termly basis.
-A two-year rolling programme of rigorous monitoring of the curriculum is in place.
+A monitoring programme is in place and adapted for each half term.